Sibert-Aerts/rezbot/PIPESGUIDE.md

 ### Print

-In a pipeline it can sometimes be fun or useful to know what the output was at a certain step of the process.
-The `print` pipe records intermediate output to be included in the message the bot sends once the pipeline has completed running.
+`print` is a unique spout that allows you to see a script's intermediate output alongside the final output.
-(The final output of the pipeline is automatically included in the message, so you don't need to put a `print` at the end of every pipeline.)
+By default, the final output of each script is automatically `print`ed, so you never have to put a `print` at the end of a script.
-Also, as a shorthand, `->` may be used in place of `> print >`.
+For ease of use, the *print arrow* `->` may be used, which is equivalent to writing `> print >`.

 <details>